EliahKagan/embed-encode/why.md

 If we follow that two-step process and then represent those float64 values in decimal, we see extra digits.
 The extra digits correspond to the difference between the decimal representations of the float32 values and the original float32 values themselves.
-Note that this assumes perfect round-tripping;
-otherwise, we have no way to know the original float32 values exactly.
+Note that this only holds when we have perfect round-tripping; otherwise, we would have no way to know the original float32 values exactly.

 ### Trying it out in the Python REPL